Smalltalk: Object-oriented programming

 The state an object holds is always private to that object.
 Other objects can query or change that state only by sending requests (messages) to the object to do so.
 Any message can be sent to any object: when a message is received, the receiver determines whether that message is appropriate.
-If the message is not understood by the object then the virtual machine sends the doesNotUnderstand: message with the original message as an argument, and the default implementation of doesNotUnderstand: raises an exception that if not caught opens the system's debugger.
+If the message is not understood by the object then the virtual machine sends the doesNotUnderstand: message with the original message as an argument.
+The default implementation of doesNotUnderstand: raises an exception that, if not caught, opens the system's debugger.
 Alan Kay has commented that despite the attention given to objects, messaging is the most important concept in Smalltalk: "The big idea is 'messaging'—that is what the kernel of Smalltalk/Squeak is all about (and it's something that was never quite completed in our Xerox PARC phase)."

 Unlike most other languages, Smalltalk code can be modified while the system is running.
 Live coding and applying fixes 'on-the-fly' is a dominant programming methodology for Smalltalk and is one of the main reasons for its productivity.

 Smalltalk is a "pure" object-oriented programming language, meaning that, unlike C++ and Java, there are no primitive types.
 All values are represented as objects and computation on integers uses message sending just like any other object.
 In Smalltalk, types such as integers, Booleans and characters are also objects, in the sense that they are instances of corresponding classes, and operations on them are invoked by sending messages.
-For efficiency and generality integers are implemented by four classes, Integer, the abstract superclass of all integers, SmallInteger, whose instances fit in a machine word, for example having a 61-bit signed range in a 64-bit implementation, LargePositiveInteger and LargeNegativeInteger, the last two being vectors of bytes.
-Consequently Smalltalk can evaluate 52 factorial to produce 80658175170943878571660636856403766975289505440883277824000000000000.
+For efficiency and generality, integers are implemented by four classes: Integer, the abstract superclass of all integers; SmallInteger, whose instances fit in a machine word, for example having a 61-bit signed range in a 64-bit implementation; and LargePositiveInteger and LargeNegativeInteger, which are vectors of bytes.
+Consequently, Smalltalk is capable of evaluating 52 factorial to produce 80658175170943878571660636856403766975289505440883277824000000000000.
 The transition from small to large integers is transparent to the programmer; variables do not require type declarations.
 This makes the system both concise and flexible.
 A programmer can change or extend (through subclassing) the classes that implement what in other languages would be primitive values, so that new behavior can be defined for their instances—for example, to implement new control structures—or even so that their existing behavior will be changed.
 This fact is summarized in the commonly-heard phrase "In Smalltalk everything is an object", which may be more accurately expressed as "all values are objects", as variables are not.